 - Regional Lead (Joint Biosecurity Centre)

-A Regional Test, Trace, Contain and Enable Board (RTTCE) has been established as a joint commission by the South West Directors of Public Health and PHE SW.
+A Regional Test, Trace, Contain and Enable Board (RTTCE) has been established as a joint commission by the South West Directors of Public Health and UKHSA SW.

 The Board will work alongside the SW Chief Executive Forum and Regional Strategic Coordination Group (ResCG).
 Membership of the RTTCE is drawn from the Local Authority COVID-19 Health Protection Boards operating in the South West.
 Its function is to:

 - ratify, review and update the Regional Outbreak Management Plan (ROMP)